shariq1989/cookbook/content/recipe/french_onion_soup.md

 #### Can I freeze French onion soup?

-Yes, you sure can.
-First, let the soup completely cool, then add it to a freezer-safe container.
-It's as easy as that and it can freeze for up to 3 months.
-When you're ready to eat, let it defrost in the refrigerator overnight.
+You sure can.
+First, allow the dish to cool completely and then add it to a freezer-safe container.
+It is as easy as that and can freeze for up to 3 months.
+When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm the soup on a stovetop and skip to the, to serve, part of our instructions.